lcmtwn/webdriver_controller/README.md

 Limitation
 ---
 * Mac/Linux platform are supported.
- * only tested on Python 3.5.x and Mac OS
+ * only tested on Python 3.5+ and Mac OS
-* only selenium standalone jar and chrome driver are downloaded.
+* Selenium standalone server, Gecko driver and Chrome driver are downloaded.